2019 Stafford Motor Speedway General Rules

 All teams/ all divisions must monitor Race Control during practice, qualifying and feature events.

-All SK Modified® and Late Model participants must have a team member with two way driver communication also monitoring Race Control communication, in the Spotters pen (located just in front of the Race Control tower) during qualifying and feature events.
+All SK Modified® and Late Model participants must have a team member with two way driver communication also monitoring Race Control communication, in the Spotters Box (located in front of the Race Control tower) during qualifying and feature events.

 Cell phones and personal electronic devices are not permitted in race cars at any time.